Hire Trust Builders

 Clarity is one of the key cultural ingredients that enables leaders to promote healthy trust.
 Trusting relationships thrive when clear expectations are cultivated and agreed upon on the front end.
 Most leaders can compile a quick list of the behaviors that destroy trust.
-Behaviors that create a toxic environment are front of mind.
+Behaviors that create a toxic environment are in the front of mind.
 Bullying, retaliation, dishonesty, hidden agendas, and broken commitments generally make the top ten list.
 These are the deal breakers that derail candidates during the hiring process.
 However, if you are better at articulating the negative behaviors that destroy trust than you are the positive behaviors that build trust, it’s time to dig a little deeper.

 Make a list of the top five behaviors that create trust.
 Provide enough detail in your description so that a new hire will understand what this behavior looks like in your company.
 Preparation for a successful onboarding process includes a developing a good grasp of the behaviors that create healthy trust.
 Here’s an example:

 Constructive Conflict: We believe healthy trust grows in a leadership culture where constructive conflict is frequent.
 Our team members engage in respectful debate.
 It’s healthy.
 When we disagree, we focus on the issue rather than the person.
 Constructive conflict is expected.